Here are some tips from some experienced parents who have learned how to make every second count!

 Wear clothes that give you easy access to your breasts.
 You shouldn’t have to take off your shirt or dress in order to pump or breastfeed.
 Check out www.hadleystilwell.com for professional nursing/pumping clothing.

-Remember you don’t need to wash the pump parts after each pumping.
-Just keep them in a cooler (with ice) or a refrigerator and they’ll be ready to go for the next pumping.
+If you can’t wash the pump parts after each pumping, rinse thoroughly and keep them in a cooler (with ice) or a refrigerator and they’ll be ready to go for the next pumping.

 Some moms love to pump hands free.
 There are bras and other devices that hold the pump flanges in place so you can multi-task.
 Simple Wishes is one brand.